mashharuki/HackFS-2023/pkgs/docs/docs_jp.md

    This time I show you to transfer NFT token.
    I would like to send it to the address I just created.

+   this Screen is home screen for Non-EOA users.

+   Push Protocol is used to send notifications to recipients when tokens are transferred from a contract wallet.

+   Polybase is used to manage and query information on transactions sent from the contract wallet.

+   The AccountAbstraction is used to allow non-EOA users to send tokens.
+In this case, a private key for the bundler is required, and LitProtocol is used for its encryption.

    Notification incresed!
 Transaction incresed!!

    OK!
 It's success!!